Dedicated to Creating Healthier Communities

 Once the old balances are paid on visits prior to our implementation of the new system, no further bills for those services will be sent.
 You will still receive separate bills for services rendered by providers and hospitals not listed above.

 Once the old balances are paid on visits prior to our implementation of the new system, those bills will not be sent.
 You will still receive separate bills for providers and hospitals not listed above.
-You will receive one bill for all of the care provided by your CHI Franciscan Health provider, physicians and hospitals, including Harrison and Highline providers and hospitals.
-You will still be billed separately from organizations that we contract with such as emergency room physicians, lab services and some anesthesiologists.
+You will receive one bill for all of the care provided by your CHI Franciscan provider, physicians and hospitals, including Harrison Medical Center and Highline Medical Center providers and hospitals.
+You will still be billed separately from organizations that we contract with such as emergency services department providers, lab services and some anesthesiologists.

 Although those services are part of your care at CHI Franciscan, the providers are contracted by CHI Franciscan, and bill separately from the hospital or the clinics.

 The new single bill is part of our new electronic health system.
 A single bill will allow you to:

 - More easily reconcile your bill

 - Send in your payment to a single location

 There are two ways to pay your bill online.
 Regardless if you received care within one of our clinics, hospitals or other locations, you can pay by logging into your MyChart account.
 There are many benefits to having a MyChart account, but if you wish to skip this step, you can also use our simple online bill payment tool.

 The “new” is in reference to the account that is newest on the bill, not the type of visit you received or the provider you saw.
 This just means, this is the first time that that specific visit has been added to your bill.